Nationals vs. Blue Jays Player Props Betting Odds

-The Toronto Blue Jays host the Washington Nationals at Rogers Centre on Tuesday at 7:07 PM ET.
-Those looking to place a player prop bet can find odds on Vladimir Guerrero Jr., Lane Thomas and others in this contest.
+Player props are listed for Vladimir Guerrero Jr. and Lane Thomas, among others, when the Toronto Blue Jays host the Washington Nationals at Rogers Centre on Wednesday at 3:07 PM ET.

 Bet on this matchup or its props with BetMGM!